FTP Meaning explained: What File Transfer Protocol means?

 First, an FTP server is like a store.
 The store attends to clients, and give and receive files for them.
 An FTP Client is like a customer.
 One customer can enter a store and negotiate files.

 The first step is configuring your client, placing the host, login, password of the Server.
 This protocol typically used TCP port 21 for communication.

 After configuring the credentials, client and server will connect and make a “handshake”, where they confirm the connection.
 The Client can list files, get files or put files.

 There are many free and anonymous FTP hosts available.
-For example, linux distros are usually provided throught public FTP hosts.
+For example, Linux distros are usually provided through public FTP hosts.
 You can access those via a web browser.

 Ftp meaning: What is SFTP